nerophung/keras-classifier/README.md

 # keras-classifier
-Training classification model by Keras
+This repository is used for training classification models by Keras framework